marci-pires/WikiHadatac/Installing-for-MacOS-(OSX).md

 ## Step 4: Running HADatAc

-Go back to terminal, and go to your installation folder by typing the following:
+Go back to terminal, and go to your installation folder by typing the following, after making sure that you replace the `(your hadatac installation directory)` by your actual hatadac installation directory:

      cd (your hadatac installation directory)

 Now type the following: